Kavi22/mars-rover/README.md

 Rover class interprets commands from Plateau and executes an action,  move forward or turn left/right.

 Towards the end of my implementation, I realised that my design contained all the business logic in Plateau.
 In my model, Plateau was the higher level object which feeds information to rovers.
-Although this was how I intended for the program to work, I can see that I could have added a Controller class which would be responsible for giving the other classes instructions and feeding valid information.
+Although this was how I intended for the program to work, I can see that with more time I could have added a Controller class which would be responsible for giving the other classes instructions and feeding valid information.

 For example, moving the responsibility of creating a Rover class out of the Plateau class, and instead move that logic to the Controller, allowing for a better separation of concerns.
 In that way, each class could have been responsible for itself and not any others.